aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) is a declarative API for provisioning and managing Kubernetes clusters.

 Once CAPI is installed, users are expected to use [`clusterctl`](https://cluster-api.sigs.k8s.io/clusterctl/overview.html), a command line tool that supports commands like:
+- `clusterctl init` to install the CAPI and CAPI Provider components that listen to CAPI and CAPI Provider CRDs
 - `clusterctl generate cluster` to create the Kubernetes manifest that defines a CAPI Cluster
 - `clusterctl get kubeconfig` to get the `KUBECONFIG` of a CAPI-provisioned cluster to be able to communicate with it

 ## Installing CAPI

 To use CAPI, a user must install the **CAPI controllers & CRDs** and one or more **CAPI "Provider" controllers & CRDs** onto a single cluster known as the **management / local** cluster.

+This is generally achieved by running `clusterctl init`.

 Once CAPI is installed, to create a cluster managed by CAPI (also known as a **downstream** cluster), a user will have to create a number of CAPI resources at the same time in the **local / management** cluster that reference CAPI Provider resources that are created alongside it, including:
 - One or more `Machine`s, each of which identify a `<Infrastructure>Machine` and `<Distribution>Bootstrap` CR that implements it